NVIDIA/ContrastiveLosses4VRD/README.md

 ## Annotations

-Create a data folder under the repo:
+Create a data folder at the top-level directory of the repository:
 ```
+export ROOT=path/to/cloned/repository
 cd $ROOT
 mkdir data
 ```